Last revised: November 17, 2018

 This misunderstands the Girardian reading that does not gloss over the pictures of a god who devours victims.
 Part of the Girardian reading is to acknowledge that the Bible is also honest about its idolatrous images of a violent God even as it is the process of revealing that god as idol.
 On the journey to reveal the false gods of sacred violence, the Bible itself still partakes of those false gods in a forthrightness about the violence.
 In mythology one has a gradual covering over of the violence.
 In the Bible, one witnesses a gradual unveiling of the violence.
 As such, it is typically filled with more violence than mythology.

-Perhaps the best Girardian explanation of this can now be found in Mark Heim‘s chapter on the Hebrew Scriptures, ch.
+3. Mark Heim, ch.
 3, “The Voice of Job,” in Saved from Sacrifice.
+Perhaps the best Girardian explanation of why there is so much violence in the Bible can now be found in Mark Heim’s chapter on the Hebrew Scriptures.
 I quote from his concluding section of this chapter: